NickEvans4130/CyberSweep/README.md

-Certainly!
-Here's an adjusted README file focusing on CyberSweep as a bot that assesses vulnerabilities of websites:
+CyberSweep is currently a work in progress, therefore there is no current invitelink, however this will be updated when the bot is released.
 ---

 # CyberSweep Bot